JulianG97/PaintSharp/README.md

 A simple drawing application written in C#

 ## Features
+* Draw forms like rectangles, ellipses, circles, triangles and lines
-* Draw rectangle, ellipse, circle, triangle, line and freehand
+* Draw freehand
 * Change color and line width of forms
-* Write text and change font
+* Write text and change font size and color
-* Save and open to edit
+* Save as binary file and open to edit
 * Export as .png